Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 After you set the `includeReferrer` option to `true`, Amplitude captures the `referrer` and `referring_domain` for each session and set them as user properties on relevant events:

 - `includeReferrer`: When `true`, captures the `referrer` and `referring_domain` for each session as user properties as well as the `initial_referrer` and `initial_referring_domain` user properties once for each user.
- The referrer is the entire URL while the `referring_domain` is only the domain name from where the user came from.
+ The referrer is the entire URL while the `referring_domain` is the domain name from where the user came from.

-Initial referring information is captured only once for each user via a `setOnce` operation.
+Initial referring information is captured one time for each user via a `setOnce` operation.

 #### First-touch attribution